Take a class

 We offer classes for novices and seasoned quilters alike - there’s always something to learn, and any time spent in the company of fellow fibre lovers is always well spent.

-Classes for the WINTER/SPRING 2026 Classes starting in January 2026 are almost ready for REGISTRATION!
+Classes for the WINTER/SPRING 2026 Classes starting in January 2026 are ready for REGISTRATION!
 Registration can be done in the store.
 Come see the samples at the store, check the bottom of this page for updates, sign up for our newsletter, or follow us on Facebook!

 What do you need to take for every class?
 THE KEY BASIC: A sewing machine in good working order, as the store cannot supply one (and your machine manual if possible, for trouble-shooting).
 For quilting classes: cutting mat, ruler, rotary cutter, pins.
 The supply list for the class will tell you what else you need for that specific one.